abitnews/abitnews.com/_issues/issue-3.md

 # Hello tech boomers

-As always busy week in tech.
+As usual busy week in tech.
+Thanks to our bots that worked hard to put together issue #3.
 Anyway, here some cool news...

 ## **~/Tech Seeker**